cstettler/ddd-cebolla/README.md

 # ddd-cebolla
-lightweight libraries and samples for building applications following the ideas of ddd and onion architecture
+Playground for exploring lightweight utilities and samples for building applications following the ideas of Domain-Driven Design and Onion Architecture.

 ## Goal
-The project aims to provide a lightweight, yet powerful libraries for building applications based on the concepts of domain-driven design and following the onion architecture approach.
-The ddd-cebolla libraries aim to stay as non-invasive and technology-independent as possible, while still providing out-of-the-box support for all relevant architectural concepts of tactical domain-driven design.
+The project aims to provide lightweight, yet powerful utilities for building applications based on the concepts of Domain-Driven Design and following the Onion Architecture approach.
+The utilities should stay as non-invasive and technology-independent as possible, imposing as little code dependency to ddd-cebolla as possible on the project application core code.

+## Utilities

+Currently, ddd-cebolla contains the following utilities (mostly still in prototype mode):

+### cebolla-stereotype

+Provides stereotypes used to identify and qualify corresponding elements in the code base.

+Currently, the following stereotypes are available:

+- `@ValueObject`: represents a value object

+More stereotypes will be added as required / supported.

+In the future, the usage of these stereotypes should be optional for all other features provided by ddd-cebolla, instead custom stereotype annotations will be configurable in order to keep the application code base (or at least the application core) free of any direct dependency to ddd-cebolla.

+### cebolla-compiler-plugin

+Provides a plugin for the Javac compiler for generating code for various stereotypes.

+Currently, the following features are supported:
+- generate `equals()` and `hashCode()` for value objects based on its entire state

+More aspects will be supported soon :-)

+### cebolla-sample

+Provides a sample application built using Onion Architecture and ddd-cebolla.

+Currently only contains an initial description of some use cases to be implemented.
+Please see https://github.com/cstettler/ddd-to-the-code-workshop-sample for a more complete sample (not built on ddd-cebolla, but using similar mechanisms).

+## Future Ideas

+The following ideas exist in the context of ddd-cebolla:

+- architecture governance: plugin with concepts, constraints and reports based on stereotypes for jQAssistant
+- domain event support: infrastructure for publishing and receiving domain events (within the same bounded context and between different bounded contexts)
+- ...